 Even though managing our time inside and out of the workplace is already difficult enough, our health should always be made a priority.
-Poor physical condition usually results in poor performance.
+The poor physical condition usually results in poor performance.
 All employers want a healthy employee, and ditching your car (every now and then) might just help with that.

 Commuting to work sets a fine line and separates work from your private life outside of it.
 Unless you’re a freelancer or a home-based worker, this doesn’t apply to you.

 A University of East Anglia study has revealed that passengers who took public transportation were happier.
 Compared to the individuals who drove daily, they have lower rates of discontent and insomnia.
-In short, active commuters benefit and have a more improved well-being than those who continuously drove to work.
+In short, active commuters benefit and have more improved well-being than those who continuously drove to work.

 The walk from your doorstep to the bus stop alone probably gives you a chance to burn an X amount of calories.
 Compare that to the few steps you take towards your garage to get to your car.

-For those who are just a walking distance from the office, soaking up some much needed vitamin D should be easy.
+For those who are just a walking distance from the office, soaking up some much-needed vitamin D should be easy.
 Prolonged hours and overtime in the office can lead to cases of sick building syndrome.
 Just because you’re indoors, it doesn’t mean you’ll be immune to bugs and illnesses.

 Sun tanning, according to the American Cancer Society, should be done before sun peaks at 10 am and after 4 p.m.

 Fashionistas finally have an excuse to add a little more spring to their step when commuting to work.
-Although we’re not obligated to dress up for anyone else but ourselves, having people take notice, appreciate and compliment us is still an instant mood booster.
+Although we’re not obligated to dress up for anyone else ourselves, having people take notice, appreciate and compliment us is still an instant mood booster.
 Just make sure your outfits are appropriate for work and won’t draw any unusual attention.

 Plus, leaving your car behind is good for the environment since you’re reducing the carbon gas polluting the air.
 Considering Uber, taxi rates and bus fares aren’t soaring, you cut down on gas money, and do your part in saving the Earth.